FAQ

 When European countries, united in ESFRI (European Strategy Forum on Research Infrastructures), agree that a research facility is of great importance for science, the plan for such a facility is placed on the so-called ESFRI Roadmap.
 This is a European priority list in which the scientific community indicates which projects are the most important.
 As such, they are also the projects on which science money would be responsibly spent.
 European scientists and ministries decided in 2021 that this project would be on the European Roadmap and should be brought to realisation within 10 years.

-The subsurface in this region seems suitable for building the Einstein Telescope.
-For gravity wave measurements, it is important that as little noise as possible penetrates the subsurface.
+The soil in this region appears to be suitable for the construction of the Einstein Telescope.
+For measurements of gravitational waves, it is important that as little noise as possible penetrates the soil.
 Noise is caused, for example, by heavy industry, railways or mining.
-The soft top layer in the subsurface dampens the noise present, and the hard rock layers below seem suitable for building the tunnel.
-Also important is that the larger surrounding Euroregion has strong research institutes and high-tech companies that make the science and realisation of the Einstein Telescope possible.
-Consider the top technological triangle of Leuven-Eindhoven-Aachen with Liège and Maastricht within it.
-This is also an area with good infrastructure connections and an attractive international living and business climate.
+The soft top layer of the soil dampens the noise present and the hard rock layers underneath appear to be suitable for the construction of the tunnel.

 The starting position of our euregio for locating the Einstein Telescope here is excellent.
 For instance, initial soil studies have proved favourable.
 Moreover, the peaceful landscape provides the guarantees needed for good scientific measurements.
 And the larger surrounding Euroregion has strong research institutes and high-tech companies that make science and the realisation of the Einstein Telescope possible.
 This is also an area with good infrastructure connections and an attractive international living and business climate.